appuio/stunnel-docker/README.md

 ## Pipeline

-Builds are enabled with Docker Hub AutoBuilds, rebuilt every time the base image changes.
+Our current Docker Hub builds are broken as of September 2019